Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Introduction

 One potential resolution (still debated~\cite{pmlr-v80-kilbertus18a}) is to use the protected attributes only during training to mitigate disparate treatment but not after deployment.
-Nonetheless, \emph{the use of protected attributes during model training remains to be a source of active debate and contention} for various applications \cite{2019,lipton2019does}, particularly in finance.
+Nonetheless, \emph{the use of protected attributes during model training remains to be a source of active debate} and contention for various applications \cite{2019,lipton2019does}.
 On one hand, using protected attributes during training enables one to actively audit and account for biases, as well as understand how specific groups of people are affected.
 On the other hand, these protected attributes can also be used maliciously, e.g., to exacerbate discrimination~\cite{roberts2014protecting}.
-An interesting example arises where the protected attributes can even be used to ``mask'' discrimination \cite{dutta2021fairness,datta2017use}, e.g., an expensive housing Ad is shown to only high-income Whites and low-income Blacks but not to low-income Whites and high-income Blacks (assuming equal proportion of all these four sub-groups).
-The decision is clearly discriminatory against high-income Blacks for whom the Ad is relevant.
+An interesting example arises where the protected attributes can even be used to ``mask'' discrimination \cite{dutta2021fairness,datta2017use,Gerrymandering,dutta2020information}, e.g., an expensive housing Ad is shown to only high-income White individuals and low-income Black individuals but not to low-income White individuals and high-income Black individuals (assuming an equal proportion of all these four sub-groups) \cite{dutta2021fairness}.
+The decision is clearly discriminatory against high-income Black individuals for whom the Ad is relevant and yet they do not get to see it.
 This discrimination is masked since the decision might still satisfy statistical independence between the two races.

 In several applications, e.g., in finance, anti-discrimination and privacy regulations adopt a stance that completely prohibits the use of protected attributes during training.
-In the finance domain, institutions cannot ask about an individual’s race for credit decisioning, while at the same time having to prove that their decisions are non-discriminatory \cite{10.1145/3287560.3287594}.
+In the finance domain, institutions cannot ask about an individual’s race for credit decisioning, while at the same time having to prove that their decisions are non-discriminatory \cite{2019J}.
 The Apple Card credit card was recently accused of discriminatory credit decisioning since women received lower credit limits than equally qualified men, despite not using the gender explicitly during training \cite{NeilApple}.